Kannikakr/leedcode_questions/README.md

 Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.

 Note that you must do this in-place without making a copy of the array.

+### 15. Rotate array

+Given an integer array nums, rotate the array to the right by k steps, where k is non-negative.